vryy/4C/CONTRIBUTING.md

 We recommend to use an Integrated Develoment Environment (IDE) for code development because it provides many convenient features and also eases to comply with our mandatory code style.
 Set-up instructions for various IDEs can be found on the respective [Wiki page](https://gitlab.lrz.de/baci/baci/wikis/set-up-your-integrated-development-environment).

-## The Baci Development Workflow
+## The BACI Development Workflow

 ### Create a GitLab Issue

-It is highly recommended to open an issue, when planning any change to Baci.
+It is highly recommended to open an issue, when planning any change to BACI.
 It is good practice to open the issues when starting to work on something (and not after working on it or just prior to create the merge request).

 Navigate to BACI's [GitLab Issues page](https://gitlab.lrz.de/baci/baci/issues) and create a new issue.
 The issue can be used for any number of things &mdash; reporting a bug, suggesting an enhancement, posing a question, etc.